This is my personal site which I use to note down my thoughts. I hope you find it interesting and leave it feeling contented. Enjoy.

 After Hamilton pitted and observed the 10 second penalty he was down in fourth, 15 seconds behind Leclerc.
 He began to reel him in, passing Norris, Bottas and then Leclerc with a couple of laps to spare.
 I feel sorry for Leclerc who put in a brilliant drive.
 But Hamilton showed his class in the second half of the race, despite the crash with Verstappen.
 Roll on Hungary!

 I have to watch the carbohydrates I eat, since I am Type 2 pre-diabetic, I made myself this list of foods I tend to eat by carbs per 100g.
-I've split them into 3 categories, based on the carbs per 100g:
+I've split them into several categories, based on the carbs per 100g:

 - extreme carbs, above 70g